paulbrom/hmr-redux-mapper/docs/Build_and_Contribute.md

 The reduxMapperLoader module that is used to assist with importing of containers and their redux dependencies on hot module reload swap is found under the `project-integration` folder.
 The source code is in the `src` subolder and the tests (which are conventional [Jasmine](https://jasmine.github.io/) unit tests) are found in the `tests` subfolder.

+<h4>Special note about unit testing the reduxMapperLoader</h4>

+While the reduxMapperLoader does use conventional Jasmine unit tests, the calls made by the `getComponentFromReduxMapper` to various functions like `loadModule`, `injectReducer` and `injectSaga` are recorded in a `callsSeen` array whose calls are verified in the unit test.
+This means that if you change the behavior of the redux-mapper when it comes to making these calls, or change the unit test data referred to by the mapper (the reducer map from the **simple-combined** mapper-tool test), then those calls will need to be adjusted.

 <h3>Rules for contributors</h3>